 dental health coverage for residents and their families during the contract year.

 Professional liability and disability insurance.

-$800 per year continuing medical education stipend for conferences or books is included in salary.
+$200 per year continuing medical education stipend for conferences or books.

 Note: PCOM does not provide living quarters for residents.